jinshisai/imfits/README.md

 imfits
 -----------------------
-imfits is a python module to read, handle and analyze fits files for astronomy easily.
-The main function, Imfits, is a python class to contain header and image information in variables, making it easy to call them.
-This is made for fits images especially at (sub)millimeter wavelengths obtained with like ALMA, ACA, SMA, JCMT, IRAM-30m and so on.
+imfits is a python module to read, handle, analyze and draw maps from fits files for astronomy easily.
+Imfits, the python class contains header and image information in variables, making it easy to call them.
+This is made for fits images especially at (sub)millimeter wavelengths obtained with telescopes like ALMA, ACA, SMA, JCMT, IRAM-30m and so on.
 Not guaranteed but could be applied to other fits data like at IR wavelengths.

-Imfits can read fits files of position-velocity (PV) diagrams.
+Imfits can also read fits files of position-velocity (PV) diagrams.
 The script is well tested for fits files exported from [CASA](https://casa.nrao.edu).

 **Requirements**

 - numpy
 - astropy
 - matplotlib